robinhood/faust/docs/userguide/agents.rst

-The agent also provides operations for streaming values to the agents and gathering the results: ``map`` streams results as they come in (unordered), and ``join`` waits until the operations are complete and return the results in order as a list.
+The agent also provides operations for streaming values to the agents and gathering the results: ``map`` streams results as they come in (unordered), and ``join`` waits until all the steps are complete and return the results in order as a list.

 ``map(values: Union[AsyncIterable[V], Iterable[V]])``